Pogo (comic strip): Awards and recognition

 The creator and series have received a great deal of recognition over the years.
-Walt Kelly has been compared to everyone from James Joyce and Lewis Carroll, to Aesop and Joel Chandler Harris (Uncle Remus).
+Walt Kelly has been compared to authors and storytellers as various as James Joyce, Lewis Carroll, Aesop, and Joel Chandler Harris (Uncle Remus).
 His skills as a humorous illustrator of animals have been celebrated alongside those of John Tenniel, A. B. Frost, T. S. Sullivant, Heinrich Kley and Lawson Wood.
-In his essay "The Decline of the Comics" (Canadian Forum, January 1954), literary critic Hugh MacLean classified American comic strips into four types: daily gag, adventure, soap opera and "an almost lost comic ideal: the disinterested comment on life's pattern and meaning."
+In his essay "The Decline of the Comics" (Canadian Forum, January 1954), the literary critic Hugh MacLean classified American comic strips into four types: daily gag, adventure, soap opera and "an almost lost comic ideal: the disinterested comment on life's pattern and meaning."
 In the fourth type, according to MacLean, there were only two: Pogo and Li'l Abner.
 When the first Pogo collection was published in 1951, Anthony Boucher and J. Francis McComas declared that "nothing comparable has happened in the history of the comic strip since George Herriman's Krazy Kat."

 "Carl Sandburg said that many comics were too sad, but, 'I Go Pogo.'
 Francis Taylor, Director of the Metropolitan Museum, said before the Herald Tribune Forum: 'Pogo has not yet supplanted Shakespeare or the King James Version of the Bible in our schools.' " Kelly was elected president of the National Cartoonists Society in 1954, serving until 1956.
 He was the first strip cartoonist invited to contribute originals to the Library of Congress.